darkrelics/eidolon-engine/documentation/incremental-api.md

 ### Start Story

 Starts a new story for the specified character.
+In Incremental/Hybrid modes, this triggers the Story Stack's SQS queues for segment processing.

 **Endpoint:** `POST /story/start`